MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentdetectormanager_getallactivationsignaldetectors_129304766.md

 ## -description

-Gets all [ActivationSignalDetector](activationsignaldetector.md) objects available on the system that are associated with this manager and that correspond to the type of detector specified.
+Retrieves all [ActivationSignalDetector](activationsignaldetector.md) objects available on the system that are associated with this manager and that correspond to the type of detector specified.

 > [!Important]
 > To avoid possible concurrency issues, we recommend using [GetAllActivationSignalDetectorsAsync](conversationalagentdetectormanager_getallactivationsignaldetectorsasync_336274667.md) instead.